jegg-dev/Notes/README.md

-# A Handwriting-Oriented Drawing/Notes App
+# A Lightweight Drawing/Notes App

 Developed by Jackson Eggerd